tidalcycles/Tidal/tidal-link/README.md

 Tested to work on Windows, which should mean that it compiles C++ using the GHC packaged MinGW version of gcc/g++.

-Tested to build and load on Linux, but issues with SuperCollider means it's not tested,
+Tested to build and load on Linux, but issues with SuperCollider on my machine means it's not tested,

 GHCI:
 > ghci --version